-- 10. The ICIM scope of work covers all Bank-Financed Operations, as of the date they are approved by the Board of Executive Directors, the Donors Committee, or the President, as the case may be.
+- The ICIM's scope of work covers all Bank-Financed Operations, as of the date they are approved by the Board, the Donors Committee, or the President, as the case may be.

 - 11. The ICIM applies to all Relevant Operational Policies, which include the following:

 - Access to Information (OP-102)

 - Environment and Safeguards Compliance (OP-703)

 - Disaster Risk Management (OP-704)

 - Public Utilities (OP-708)

 - Involuntary Resettlement (OP-710)

 - Gender Equality in Development (OP-761)

 - Indigenous Peoples (OP-765)

-12. Relevant Operational Policies will also be deemed to include policies approved following entry into effect of this Policy, and all such policies may be explicitly designated by the Board as falling within the purview of the ICIM.
+- 12. Relevant Operational Policies will also be deemed to include policies approved following entry into effect of this Policy, and all such policies may be explicitly designated by the Board as falling within the purview of the ICIM.